snlpwr/vjticloud_doc/_build/html/_sources/_source/glossary.txt

       compression for things such as Object Storage objects or Image service VM images.

+   Compute
+      Manages the lifecycle of compute instances in an OpenStack environment.
+      Responsibilities include spawning, scheduling and decommissioning of virtual machines on demand.

    Compute service

       The OpenStack core project that provides compute services.
+Manages the lifecycle of compute instances in an OpenStack environment.
+Responsibilities include spawning, scheduling and decommissioning of virtual machines on demand.
       The project name of Compute service is nova.

    Compute API